 New and Current Bicycle Projects

-In 2017, a number of bicycle facility improvements were implemented throughout Cambridge.
-This page highlights key projects, but it is not an exhaustive summary of all bicycle improvements.
+This page highlights key ongoing and completed bicycle facility improvement projects, but it is not an exhaustive summary of all bicycle improvements.

 See a map of the current bicycle facilities.